zryska/Edge-Data-Store-Docs/Beta2/SDS/Compression.md

 Compressed responses from the REST API will include a ``Content-Encoding`` HTTP header indicating the compression scheme used to compress the response content.

-*Note that specifying a compression scheme through the use of the* ``Accept-Encoding`` *HTTP header does not guarantee a compressed response.
-Always refer to presence and value of the* ``Content-Encoding`` *HTTP header of the response to properly decode the response content.*
+**Note:** Specifying a compression scheme through the use of the* ``Accept-Encoding`` HTTP header does not guarantee a compressed response.
+Always refer to presence and value of the ``Content-Encoding`` HTTP header of the response to properly decode the response content.